sksry/drehmal-transposition/README.md

 **9. Can't you implement \[a cost]?**

 I was going to implement a cost.
-I chose not to, because the SMP's coöwner threatened to only use /tp if I did.
+I chose not to, because the SMP's coōwner threatened to only use /tp if I did.
 Refer to second question.

 **10. Aren't you the SMP owner?**